Commissions and Fees

 Nadex.com (North American Derivatives Exchange) is a regulated U.S. binary options trading exchange platform.
 It provides direct access trading to binary options, Touch Brackets™ and call spreads for currencies, commodities, and equity index futures.
 The U.S. Commodity Futures Trading Commission (CFTC) regulates the exchange which ensures the integrity of the marketplace and operations.
 They match buyers and sellers and do not take positions.
 This is important as there are a lot of questionable binary options brokers that operate like virtual online casinos with rigged decks (IE: trading against customer orders, delayed fills and withdrawal issues).
 Nadex provides both online and mobile platforms to make direct access trades without outside brokers.
-Nadex is owned and operated by IG Group (LON: IGG), a FTSE 250 financial firm.
+Nadex is part of the Cyrpto.com global brand.

 The exchange is open 23 hours during the weekdays (Monday through Friday) from 6pm EST to 5pm EST the following day.
 On Friday, Nadex closes at 5pm EST and re-opens for trading at 6pm EST the following Sunday.

 Nadex charges a $1 fee per contract when opening a position and charges $1 per contract when closing a position.

 There are no software fees and free demo account is available just for registering.

 There is a $250 minimum deposit to open a live trading account.
 There are no account minimums or inactivity fees once a live trading account is open.
 Any additional funding has a minimum $100 amount which can be funded immediately with a U.S. debit card.
 ACH transfers may take three to five business days.
 Wire transfers are available for deposits and withdrawals.